leruu/QadWikiOpt/README.md

 Some quick and dirty CSS changes to optimize my personal Wikipedia experience.

 This CSS does the following:
-* set the maximum width to 800px
+* set the maximum content width to 800px
-* center the main content
+* centers the main content
-* recuce the menu to less options
+* recuces the menu to less options
-* put the menu to top only
+* puts the menu to top of the screen